MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Deploy-Nano-Server.md

 `New-NanoServerImage -Edition Standard -DeploymentType Host -MediaPath <path to root of media> -BasePath .\Base -TargetPath .\NanoServerPhysical\NanoServer.wim -ComputerName <computer name> -OEMDrivers -Compute -Clustering`

 Where
--   -MediaPath is the root of the DVD media or ISO image containing Windows Server Technical Preview .
+-   -MediaPath is the root of the DVD media or ISO image containing Windows Server 2016 .
 -   -BasePath will contain a copy of the Nano Server binaries, so you can use New-NanoServerImage -BasePath without having to specify -MediaPath in future runs.
 -   -TargetPath will contain the resulting .wim file containing the roles & features you selected.
 Make sure to specify the .wim extension.
 -   -Compute adds the Hyper-V role.